za3k/short-programs/README.md

     Usage: extract-alarmpi [SOURCE.tar.gz [TARGET.img]]

+fantasy-names
+---
+Generate some D&D fantasy names.
+Ported from https://www.fantasynamegenerators.com/, I encourage you to use the original which is much better.

+Usage: `fantasy-names`

 filter
 ---
 Usage: `cat <stream | filter --negative FILENAME` blacklists anything in FILENAME, there are options for whitelisting and dealing with repeats.